Information Services is pleased to provide this space to the campus community, for hands-on demonstrations of educational technology.

 - History classes printing out historic artifacts for closer examination.

-Learn more about our 3D Printer on the manufacturer’s website.
+Read our Success Story on the 3D printer in Botony-Microbiology, or learn more about our 3D printer on the manufacturer’s website.

-Consisting of a wireless sensor camera and an interactive pen, the IPEVO system allows users to interact with projected images without a whiteboard.
-The sensor cam picks up the movements and clicks of the interactive pen, and directly reflects them onto your computer screen.
-IPEVO is a convenient and easy to use education tool for making your classroom more interactive.
-Find out more here.
+Consisting of a wireless sensor camera and an interactive pen, the IPEVO Interactive Whiteboard System allows users to interact with projected images on any surface.
+The sensor picks up the movements and clicks of the interactive pen, and directly reflects them onto your computer screen.
+IPEVO is a convenient and easy to make your classroom more interactive.

-Prijector is a slick and powerful device that directly connects to your Television or to any Projector.
-It enables one to share their full-screen and present wirelessly from Windows, Linux, Mac, iOS, Android, Windows Phone and Blackberry Devices.
-Prijector makes every meeting room video conferencing capable by running apps like Skype, Microsoft Lync, Google Hangouts, WebEx Meetings, Polycom RealPresence, Cisco Jabber, LifeSize ClearSea, Vidyo and BlueJeans.
-Find out more here.
+Prijector is another device that connects directly to a TV or projector.
+It enables one to share their full-screen and present wirelessly from any mobile device.
+It supports many web conferencing apps, such as Skype, Microsoft Lync, Google Hangouts, WebEx Meetings, Polycom RealPresence, Cisco Jabber, LifeSize ClearSea, Vidyo and BlueJeans.